nikkileenikki/nikkileenikki.github.io/README.md

    - Use the dropdown in the toolbar to select a standard ad size
    - Or select "Custom Size" to enter your own dimensions

-2. **Upload Images**
+2. **Add Elements**
-   - Drag and drop image files onto the upload zone
-   - Or click the upload zone to browse files
+   - **Images**: Drag and drop image files onto the upload zone, or click to browse
+   - **Text**: Click "Add Text" button, enter your text, and click "Add Text"
-   - Supported formats: JPG, PNG, GIF
+   - Supported image formats: JPG, PNG, GIF

+3. **Edit Text Properties** (for text layers)
+   - Select the text layer
+   - Customize font family, size, and color
+   - Apply bold, italic, or underline
+   - Set text alignment (left, center, right)

-3. **Position & Resize**
+4. **Position & Resize**
-   - Drag images to reposition on canvas
+   - Drag elements to reposition on canvas
    - Use corner handles to resize
    - Or use the Properties panel for precise control
    - Adjust rotation and opacity as needed

-4. **Add Animations**
+5. **Add Animations Using Timeline**
    - Select a layer from the Layers panel
-   - Click "Add Animation"
+   - Click "Add to Timeline"
+   - Choose animation type (Fade, Slide, Scale, Rotate, Bounce, or Custom)
+   - Set **start time** (when animation begins)
+   - Set **duration** (how long it lasts)
-   - Choose animation type, duration, delay, and easing
+   - Choose easing function
+   - Click "Add to Timeline"
+   - See your animation appear as a visual block in the timeline!

+6. **Visual Timeline Management**
+   - View all animations across all layers
+   - Each layer has its own track
+   - Animation blocks show timing visually
+   - Hover over blocks to see delete button
+   - Adjust "Total Duration" to change timeline scale

+7. **Preview & Refine**
-   - Click "Save Animation"
+   - Click "Play" button on timeline to preview
-   - Repeat for multiple animations on the same element

-5. **Preview**
+   - Watch animated playhead move through timeline
-   - Click "Preview Animation" to see your animations play
+   - Click "Stop" to reset
-   - Animations replay from the beginning each time
+   - Add more animations or adjust timing as needed

-6. **Export**
+8. **Export**
    - Click "Export as ZIP"
    - Download contains:
-     - `index.html` - Complete banner with animations
+     - `index.html` - Complete banner with timeline-based animations
      - `images/` - All uploaded images
+     - Fully styled text elements
    - Upload to your ad platform or website

-### Tips
+### Timeline Tips

-- Select an element first before adding animations
-- Use the Layers panel to manage multiple elements
-- Preview your animations frequently
-- Combine multiple animation types for complex effects
+- Animations are positioned using **start time** (not delay)
+- Total duration controls timeline scale and final banner loop
+- Multiple animations can run simultaneously on different layers
+- Use Custom animation type for manual property control (x, y, scale, rotation, opacity)
-- Use delay to sequence animations
+- Timeline visualizes the entire animation sequence
+- Preview shows exactly how the exported banner will behave

 ## 🚀 Development